BryanKCodes/tp/docs/UserGuide.md

 * **People that have already been added to a team cannot be edited.**

 #### Examples
 * `edit 1 n/John Doe rl/Mid rk/Diamond c/Ahri`
-  Updates the 1st person’s name, role, rank, and champion.
+  Updates the 1st person's name, role, rank, and champion.

 * `edit 2 t/`
   Clears all tags of the 2nd person.

 * `edit 3 rl/Top rk/Gold`
-  Updates the 3rd person’s role and rank.
+  Updates the 3rd person's role and rank.

+### Viewing detailed person information : `view`

+Opens a detailed window showing comprehensive information about a person, including their performance statistics visualized in graphs.

+**Format:**
+`view INDEX`

+#### Notes
+* `INDEX` refers to the number shown in the current displayed person list.
+Must be a positive integer (1, 2, 3…).
+* The window displays:
+  - Basic information (name, role, rank, champion, tags)
+  - Win/loss record
+  - Performance score over time
+  - CS per minute trends
+  - KDA trends
+  - Gold difference at 15 minutes trends
+* Up to the latest 10 matches are shown in the performance graphs.

+#### Examples
+* `view 1`
+  Opens a detailed window for the 1st person in the list.

+* `view 5`
+  Opens a detailed window for the 5th person in the list.

-### Auto-grouping people into teams: `group` (WIP)
+### Auto-grouping people into teams: `group`

-Forms as many balanced teams of five as possible from **unassigned** people.
+Automatically forms as many balanced teams of five as possible from **unassigned** people using an intelligent matching algorithm.

-Format:
+**Format:**
 `group`

 #### How it works
+The algorithm follows these steps:
+1. Groups all unassigned people by their roles (Top, Jungle, Mid, ADC, Support).
+2. Sorts each role group by rank (highest to lowest) to prioritize balanced skill distribution.
+3. Iteratively forms teams by selecting one person from each role.
+4. Ensures no duplicate champions within each team to avoid conflicts.
+5. Continues creating teams until there are insufficient people to form a complete team.

+#### Notes
+* At least one unassigned person for each of the five roles is required to form a team.
 * Only people **not already in a team** are considered.
-* The system ensures that each team has **no conflicting roles** (each role appears at most once per team).
-* People are grouped to create teams with **similar ranks** whenever possible, balancing skill across teams.
-* Teams are automatically created until there are fewer than five unassigned people remaining.
+* If champion conflicts prevent forming a team, the algorithm stops and reports how many teams were created.
+* Any remaining unassigned people stay in the pool and can be grouped later.

+#### Success output
+Shows the number of teams created, their members, and how many people remain unassigned.

+#### Examples
+* `group`
+  Forms balanced teams from all unassigned people.

 ### Manually creating a team: `makegroup`